 The BBB has closed 19 complaints against Bryant, Bryant & Associates in the preceding 3 years, with 1 complaints closed in the past 12 months.
 Most Of Those complaints alleged problems with billing and collections.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 5 complaints against BBA.
 Justia does not list any cases of civil litigation involving BBA.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely BBA would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints